jankampherbeek/EnigmaSuite/Enigma/Typora/programmers-manual/Programmers-Manual.md

 #### Project API

-The classes in this project receive requests from the Frontend, perform some basic validation and pass the request to a Handler in the *Core.Handlers* project.
+The classes in this project receive requests from the Frontend, perform some basic validation and pass the request to a handler in the *Core.Handlers* project.
 In most cases, the API returns a response to the Frontend.
-An API never contains any business logic.
+An API contains no business logic.

 #### Project Core.Handlers

 A Handler orchestrates the fulfillment of a request.
-Possibly it uses some basic business logic but in many cases it will rely on helper classes.
+Possibly it uses some basic business logic but many times it will rely on helper classes.
 A handler may call other handlers.
-Sometimes it will simply pass through a request but it can also combine the results of several helper classes from the project *Work*.
+Sometimes it will simply pass through a request but it can also combine the results of several helper classes.

 #### Project Facades

 The project *Facades* contains classes that can access the outside world.
 A range of classes is used to access the dll from the Swiss Ephemeris.
-Other classes take care of persistency.

 #### Project Domain

 *Domain* contains all domain objects, including enums, DTO's and records.
 *Domain* cannot access other projects and is itself accessible by all projects.

 ## Astronomical aspects